DeSantis signs Florida ban on gender-affirming treatment for transgender minors | Politics

 Florida Governor Ron DeSantis on Wednesday signed into law a bill that bans gender-affirming medical care such as puberty blockers or hormone therapy for transgender youth, and also enacts obstacles for adults to access treatment.
 Taking effect in the third most populous U.S. state, the law escalates a Republican political strategy to pursue bills restricting transgender rights.
 More than 500 bills affecting LGBTQ matters have been proposed across the country and at least 48 have been enacted, according to the Human Rights Campaign.

 Such bills were once mostly limited to regulating changing rooms and women's sports but have expanded to limiting healthcare access even for transgender adults.
 In some cases legislation has sought to charge parents and doctors with child abuse if they provide treatment to transgender youth.
-"This will permanently outlaw the mutilation of minors," DeSantis said at the bill signing in Tampa.
+"This will permanently outlaw the mutilation of minors," DeSantis said at a bill-signing ceremony in Tampa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)